 - How can I get a divorce by mutual consent?

-The only reason that the plaintiff has to give the court for a divorce by mutual consent is that the marriage is irretrievably broken.
-If both the wife and husband (the spouses) want a divorce and agree that the marriage cannot be saved, things are simple.
+The only reason that the plaintiff has to tell the court for a divorce by mutual consent is that the marriage is irretrievably broken.
+If both spouses want a divorce and agree that the marriage cannot be saved, things are simple.
 After the complaint is filed, there is a 90-day waiting period.
-Each party then files a sworn statement that the marriage is irretrievably broken and that each wants a divorce, and asks the court to grant it.
+Each party then files a sworn statement that the marriage is irretrievably broken and that each wants a divorce and asks the Court to grant it.
 This type of no-fault divorce is often called a mutual consent divorce.

 - What if my spouse doesn't want a divorce?

 An un-consented divorce can still be granted, even if one spouse does not agree, if

 the couple has been living separate and apart for at least one year (a couple can be considered to be living separate and apart even though they still live in the same home, if they are living separate lives and have very little to do with each other); and

 it is proved that the marriage is irretrievably broken.

 In this case, the spouse that wants the divorce (the plaintiff) may have to wait as long as one year before requesting that the Court enter the decree to finalize the divorce.